 Is my data lost forever if the drive won't spin?

-What's the most important first step if my drive isn't spinning?
+What's the most important first step if my hard drive isn't spinning?

 Conclusion: A Silent Hard Drive Needs Expert Attention